Code-Institute-Submissions/astro-mat-PP2/README.md

 ## Credits

 ### Content
 The inspiration for the improvisation launch pad came from guitarist Dan Phelps [Dan Phelps](https://www.danphelps.com/).
-During the COvid 19 lockdown, he published the original version using a printed sheet and dice.
+During the Covid 19 lockdown, he published the original version using a printed sheet and dice.
 He also recorded and released the backing tracks that are used in the launchpad [Improv launch pad loops](https://soundcloud.com/oceanographic/sets/ilp)

 ### Media
 Images of suggested fingerings were sourced from: